Electrovaya (NASDAQ:ELVA) Posts Earnings Results

-Electrovaya (NASDAQ:ELVA – Get Free Report) issued its quarterly earnings results on Wednesday.
-The company reported $0.02 earnings per share (EPS) for the quarter, reports.
-The business had revenue of $11.95 million during the quarter.
+Electrovaya (NASDAQ:ELVA – Get Free Report) issued its quarterly earnings data on Wednesday.
+The company reported $0.02 EPS for the quarter, reports.
+The firm had revenue of $11.95 million during the quarter.
 Electrovaya had a negative return on equity of 196.25% and a negative net margin of 10.68%.

 Electrovaya Stock Performance

-An institutional investor recently bought a new position in Electrovaya stock.
-Toronto Dominion Bank bought a new position in shares of Electrovaya Inc. (NASDAQ:ELVA – Free Report) in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund bought 23,600 shares of the company’s stock, valued at approximately $67,000.
-Toronto Dominion Bank owned approximately 0.07% of Electrovaya at the end of the most recent quarter.
+A hedge fund recently bought a new stake in Electrovaya stock.
+Toronto Dominion Bank acquired a new position in Electrovaya Inc. (NASDAQ:ELVA – Free Report) in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor acquired 23,600 shares of the company’s stock, valued at approximately $67,000.
+Toronto Dominion Bank owned 0.07% of Electrovaya as of its most recent SEC filing.

 Electrovaya Company Profile